 Diesel powered automobiles have somewhat been shunned till now for being less environment friendly, but given the recent surge in gas prices worldwide, could the demand for clean and fuel efficient diesel engines rise.

-oil prices, a decline in demand for bigger vehicles (SUVs), increased interest in the smaller vehicles such as Smart For Two and the news of a breakthrough by the Japanese company Genepax for developing a water-powered car.
+Over the last couple of days the automobile industry has seen a lot of action with the increases in oil prices, a decline in demand for bigger vehicles (SUVs), increased interest in the smaller vehicles such as Smart For Two and the news of a breakthrough by the Japanese company Genepax for developing a water-powered car.
 However, there still appears to be sometime left for the innovations and breakthroughs to hit the markets full-on.

 When it comes to diesel, prices of diesel might not be the ultimate quality to attract car buyers towards automobiles driven by diesel engines.
 For instance, around the beginning of this month the average price per gallon of diesel oil in the U.S. was US$4.70, which was in fact higher than the cost of gas by 73 cents.
 Furthermore, it's also an increase of over US$1.90 from last year.
 All in all the diesel prices too are on the rise and why shouldn't they, when diesel too is derived from crude oil.
 As the price of crude oil varies, the price of diesel too should change with it.